zaklogician/indent-primitives/README.md

 # indent-primitives
-Scala primitives for autoindentors based on Wadler/Leijen
+Scala primitives for an Isabelle autoindentor inspired by Wadler/Leijen.

 ## Usage

-Execute `sbt run`.
+To see an example, execute `sbt run`.
+To run the test suite, use `sbt test`.

 ## Contributing